 Growth Management Act-Comprehensive Plan Updates.
 Counties and cities are required to review and, if needed, revise their comprehensive plans and development regulations every eight years.
-Counties, and the cities within them, are grouped into four different year classes for purposes of when the obligation to review and revise their comprehensive plans commence.
+Counties, and the cities within them, are grouped into four year classes for when the obligation to review and revise their comprehensive plans commence.
 The next round of required comprehensive plan updates begins with King, Kitsap, Snohomish, and Pierce counties, and the cities within those counties, in 2024.

 Greenhouse Gas Emissions Reductions.

-Washington first enacted legislation in 2008 that set a series of limits on the emission of greenhouse gases (GHGs) within the state.
+Washington enacted legislation in 2008 that set a series of limits on the emission of greenhouse gases (GHGs) within the state.
 Those limits were modified by legislation enacted in 2020, such that Washington must limit anthropogenic emissions of GHGs to achieve the following reductions for the state:

-• By 2020, reduce overall emissions of GHGs in the state to 1990 levels, or 90.5 million metric tons.

-- By 2030, reduce overall emissions of GHGs in the state to 45 percent below 1990 levels, or 50 million metric tons. - By 2040, reduce overall emissions of GHGs in the state to 70 percent below 1990 levels, or 27 million metric tons. - By 2050, reduce overall emissions of GHGs in the state to 95 percent below 1990 levels, or 5 million metric tons, and achieve net-zero GHG emissions.
+- by 2020, reduce overall emissions of GHGs to 1990 levels, or 90.5 million metric tons; - by 2030, reduce overall emissions of GHGs to 45 percent below 1990 levels, or 50 million metric tons; - by 2040, reduce overall emissions of GHGs to 70 percent below 1990 levels, or 27 million metric tons; and - by 2050, reduce overall emissions of GHGs to 95 percent below 1990 levels, or 5 million metric tons, and achieve net-zero GHG emissions.

 State Environmental Policy Act.

-The State Environmental Policy Act (SEPA) establishes a review process for state and local governments to identify environmental impacts that may result from governmental decisions, such as the issuance of permits or the adoption of land-use plans.
+The State Environmental Policy Act (SEPA) establishes a review process for state and local governments to identify environmental impacts that may result from governmental decisions, such as the issuance of permits or adoption of land-use plans.
 The SEPA environmental review process involves a project proponent or the lead agency completing an environmental checklist to identify and evaluate probable environmental impacts.
-Government decisions that the SEPA checklist process identifies as having significant adverse environmental impacts must then undergo a more comprehensive environmental analysis in the form of an Environmental Impact Statement.
+Government decisions that the SEPA checklist process identifies as having significant adverse environmental impacts must then undergo a more comprehensive environmental analysis in the form of an environmental impact statement.

 Regional Transportation Planning Organizations.

-A Regional Transportation Planning Organization is a voluntary association of local governments within a county, or within geographically contiguous counties, created primarily to prepare regional transportation plans, to ensure local and regional coordination of transportation planning, and to maintain a six-year regional transportation improvement program.
+A regional transportation planning organization is a voluntary association of local governments within a county, or within geographically contiguous counties, created primarily to prepare regional transportation plans, to ensure local and regional coordination of transportation planning, and to maintain a six-year regional transportation improvement program.

 Comprehensive Flood Control Management Plans.

-Counties may adopt comprehensive flood control management plans for any drainage basin that is located wholly or partially within the county.
-Whenever any river flows through two counties, the counties may contract with each other for purposes of flood control and settling disputes regarding flood control.
+Counties may adopt comprehensive flood control management plans for any drainage basin located wholly or partially within the county.
+Whenever any river flows through two counties, the counties may contract with each other for flood control and settling disputes regarding flood control.

 Shoreline Master Programs.
 The Shoreline Management Act (SMA) involves a cooperative regulatory approach between local governments and the state.
 The Department of Ecology and local governments are authorized to adopt necessary and appropriate rules for implementing the provisions of the SMA.
-At the local level, SMA regulations are developed in local Shoreline Master Programs.
-All counties and cities with shorelines of the state are required to adopt Shoreline Master Programs that regulate land-use activities in shoreline areas of the state.
+At the local level, SMA regulations are developed in local shoreline master programs.
+All counties and cities with shorelines of the state are required to adopt shoreline master programs that regulate land-use activities in shoreline areas of the state.

-Summary of Engrossed Second Substitute Bill:

-Goals of the Growth Management Act-Climate Change.

-The issue of climate change is added as a goal of the Growth Management Act (GMA).
-Under the climate change goal, comprehensive plans, development regulations, and regional plans must support state greenhouse gas (GHG) emissions reduction goals and foster resiliency to climate impacts and natural hazards, among other requirements.
+Summary of Amended Bill: Goals of the Growth Management Act-Climate Change.
+The issue of climate change is added as a goal of the GMA.
+Under the climate change goal, comprehensive plans, development regulations, and regional plans must support state GHG emissions reduction goals and foster resiliency to climate impacts and natural hazards, among other requirements.

 Applicability of Provisions of the Bill.

-The requirements of the GHG emissions reduction subelement of the climate change and resiliency element apply only to those counties that are required or that choose to plan fully under the GMA, and the cities within them with a population greater than 6,000, that meet either of the following criteria as of January 1, 2021:
+The requirements of the GHG emissions reduction sub-element of the climate change and resiliency element apply only to those counties required or that choose to plan fully under the GMA, and the cities within them with a population greater than 6000, that meet either of the following criteria as of January 1, 2021: